 Texas Health Resources

-Mina directs and advances Multicultural & Community Health Improvement strategies and initiatives for the Texas Health Resources, one of the largest faith-based, nonprofit health care delivery systems in the United States and the largest in North Texas serving communities in 16 counties in North Central Texas, home to more than 6.2 million people.
+Mina's most recent position involved directing and advancing Multicultural & Community Health Improvement strategies and initiatives for the Texas Health Resources, one of the largest faith-based, nonprofit health care delivery systems in the United States and the largest in North Texas serving communities in 16 counties in North Central Texas, home to more than 6.2 million people.
 In her work within Texas Health’s Population Health, Innovation and Education Center, Mina is focused on defining strategies, designing programs and deploying interventions across the care continuum and within the community settings to address multiple factors that influence health, wellness and prevention and build health equity.
 Prior to her current position, Mina worked in various sectors from higher education, community building, human service organizations and social science research.
 She also is active and serves on multiple boards and coalitions in North Texas.
 With over 25 years of professional experience in international and US settings, Mina holds two Masters Degrees – one in Social Work from Tata Institute of Social Sciences in Mumbai, India and the other in Organizational Development & strategy from Texas A&M University, College Station, Texas.
 In addition, she is a Fellow of the American Hospital Association’s, Cultural Competence Leadership Program and has completed the Disparities Leadership Fellowship, a year-long executive education program of the Massachusetts General Hospital’s Disparities Solutions Center.
 Mina is fluent in Hindi, Marathi and Konkani, the languages of India.

 Eliana Lobo, M.A., CoreCHI™